 MA, English Literature (University of Edinburgh)

-My main areas of interest are the production, content and reception of international news, as well as the mediation of humanitarian, human rights and disability campaigning.
-I am currently Co-Investigator for a global project on Humanitarian Journalism funded by the UK’s Arts and Humanities Research Council (http://humanitarian-journalism.net/).
-I have published on the growing involvement of NGOs in the production of news about Africa, as well as the roles played by freelancers, social media participants, and multinational businesses.
-This involved analysing humanitarian, human rights, development and disability campaigning in relation to the coverage of Chad, the DRC, Kenya, Mali and South Sudan, but I am currently researching the representation of crises in Myanmar, Syria and Yemen.
+I have also published on the growing involvement of NGOs in the production of news about Africa, as well as the roles played by freelancers, social media participants, and multinational businesses.
+This involved analysing humanitarian, human rights, development and disability campaigning in relation to the coverage of Chad, the DRC, Kenya, Mali and South Sudan.
 As part of this work, I have become very interested in visual imagery, media ethics and the political economies of news organisations, including different kinds of state and foundation funding.

 These research and practical interests have been shaped by my experience as a BBC journalist working on Scottish, British and international news flagships, which included reporting on a number of wars, disasters, and terrorist attacks.
 My journalism has won awards from Sony, the Foreign Press Association, the World Wildlife Association and the Paul Foot Award for investigative/campaigning reporting.
 Prior to becoming a journalist, I worked in theatre, film and festival management and have a longstanding interest in the use of the arts as a progressive force.

 (2018) Who's Reporting Africa Now?
 Non-Governmental Organizations, Journalists and Multimedia.
 London, New York: Peter Lang.
 Reviewed by Journalism: Theory, Practice and Criticism and LSE's Centre for Africa.